Pfizer Says Covid Pill Drastically Reduces Severe Disease - UrduPoint

 Pfizer Says Covid Pill Drastically Reduces Severe Disease

-The announcement came as a real-world study from South Africa showed two doses of the Pfizer-BioNTech vaccine was 70 percent effective in stopping severe illness from the new variant, a result called encouraging by researchers, though it represents a drop compared to earlier strains.
+The announcement, which was praised by US President Joe Biden, came as a real-world study from South Africa showed two doses of the Pfizer-BioNTech vaccine was 70 percent effective in stopping severe illness from the new strain.

+The sustained vaccine protection was called encouraging by the authors of the research, though it represents a drop compared to earlier variants.

-Data for the new pill, which hasn't yet been authorized anywhere in the world, came from more than 2,200 volunteers, and backed up preliminary findings announced last month.
+Data for the new pill came from more than 2,200 volunteers, and backed up preliminary findings announced last month.

-The American drugmaker said its treatment, called Paxlovid, also held up against the Omicron variant in lab-testing.
+The American drugmaker said its treatment, which is called Paxlovid and has not yet been authorized by any country, also held up against the Omicron variant in lab testing.

-Pfizer CEO Albert Bourla told CBS News the drug was a "game changer," and he expected the US food and Drug Administration (FDA) to give its green light as soon as this month.
+"I am encouraged by the promising data released by Pfizer today, showing that its antiviral pill is effective at reducing the risk of severe illness in people infected with Covid-19," said Biden.

+"This news provides another potentially powerful tool in our fight against the virus, including the Omicron variant."
+The US has ordered 10 million courses of the medicine, ahead of potential authorization by the food and Drug Administration, which Pfizer CEO Albert Bourla said could happen this month.

 The trial showed that the pill reduced the need for hospitalization in high-risk adults with Covid-19 by 89 percent if the treatment was given within three days of symptom onset and by 88 percent if given within five days.